Bell Block (Ottawa)

 Bell Block is a building in Ottawa, Ontario, Canada.
 It is located on 40 Elgin Street between the Central Chambers and Scottish Ontario Chambers.
 It was built in 1867 to a design by William Hodgson (1827–1904).
+It gets its name from the original owner, John George Bell.
 Designated as a heritage property under Part IV of the Ontario Heritage Act, it was honoured with an "Award of Excellence" from the City of Ottawa.

+Occupants

+After the building was constructed, it was used by John George Bell and his business partner Alexander Smith Woodburn for their job printing business (Bell & Woodburn).
+Bell, the owner of the building, retired in 1872, and the business was continued by Woodburn.
+In 1885, Woodburn established the Ottawa Evening Journal, which was printed from this building until January 1914.